 The project team identified relevant data from the British Household Panel Survey and Understanding Society: The UK Household Longitudinal Survey.

 The data was used to enable repeated measurement of variables for the same individuals over time.
 This allowed the project team to analyse the causal role that changes in health status over time have on different ages and across household peers.

-The findings from this project have now been published and will help to define how health status manifests itself in individual lives contextualised by their socio-economic circumstances.
+The findings from this project have been published in academic journals (see links below) and will help to define how health status manifests itself in individual lives contextualised by their socio-economic circumstances.

-For more information about this project, please contact Paul Downward, Professor of Economics, Loughborough University.
+Questions?
+Please contact Paul Downward, Professor of Economics, Loughborough University.